offwhite/react-3d-studio/README.md

 React studio is a simple modeling application for creating simple, 3d models for React VR.

-Provides a UI for creating, scaling and positioning React VR primitive shapes and exports them as React component.

-It's also built in React.

-## What does it do?
+I'm hoping this can be a 3d studio for React VR to speed up the time when building components.
+So a React developer can use an intuitive UI to create 3d models that can be easily added into their React VR apps.

-Currently only enables you to build and place boxes and then export as React components.
+Currently it only enables you to build and place boxes and then export as React components.

+It's built in React, and I guess it's open source.

 ## Example

 Current build can be seen here

 [3dstudio.jameswhite.website](http://3dstudio.jameswhite.website)

-## What should it do?

-I'm hoping this can be a 3d studio for React VR to speed up the time when building components.
-So a React developer can use an intuitive UI to create 3d models that can be easily added into their React VR apps.

 ## What's still to do?